 Students violating DIS regulations and policies will be subject to reviews and possible sanctions.
-DIS reserves the right to remove students from the program for failure to maintain appropriate academic or behavioral standards.
+DIS reserves the right to dismiss students from the program for failure to maintain appropriate academic or behavioral standards.
 A student dismissed due to a violation of the Code of Student Responsibility will not be eligible for a refund of tuition, tour costs, etc. and will be financially responsible for transportation home and all other related costs incurred.

 Information regarding violations of the DIS Code of Student Responsibility may be shared with a student’s home institution.

-If the Code of Student Responsibility, or any rules or policies enforceable under the code is violated, sanctions will vary depending on the circumstances.
+B) Sanctions: If the Code of Student Responsibility, or any rules or policies enforceable under the code is violated, sanctions will vary depending on the circumstances.
 Sanctions may include, but are not limited to:

 - Oral and/or written warnings